QData/TextAttack/README.md

 ### Goal Functions

-A `GoalFunction` takes as input a `TokenizedText` object and the ground truth output, and determines whether the attack has succeeded.
+A `GoalFunction` takes as input a `TokenizedText` object and the ground truth output, and determines whether the attack has succeeded, returning a `GoalFunctionResult`.

 ### Constraints